 This example, like the BasicLog example, uses the Naming Service to facilitate the locating of the log object by clients.
-The code used here is nearly identical to the equivalent code used for the BasicLog example, however the id value of the NameComponent has been changed to "NotifyLogA" in order to distinguish this log object from the BasicLog object used previously and the NotifyLog object to used in the NotifyLog, Structured Events and More example on page 48.1
+The code used here is nearly identical to the equivalent code used for the BasicLog example, however the id value of the NameComponent has been changed to "NotifyLogA" in order to distinguish this log object from the BasicLog object used previously and the NotifyLog object to be used in the "NotifyLog, Structured Events and More" example on page 39.
+(Although "NotifyLogA" is used here, any string value could be used, provide the id and kind combination is unique within the naming context.)

 '''

 // bind log object to a name using the Naming Service

 org.omg.CORBA.Object namingService = null;

 NamingContextExt rootContext = null;

 NameComponent notifyLog[];

 namingService = orb.resolve_initial_references ("NameService");

 rootContext = NamingContextExtHelper.narrow(namingService);

 notifyLog = new NameComponent[1];

 notifyLog[0] = new NameComponent("NotifyLogA", "log");

-rootContext.rebind(notifyLog, log);

-System.out.println("NotifyLogA created");

 '''